ACT254/alx-system_engineering-devops/README.md

-# The are several scripts that I will create in this project
-**0-current_working_directory**
-This script prints the name of the current working directory.
-An absolute path will be given instead of a relative path.
+# Aboout the Project
+Welcome!
+In this project, I will be practising the basics of shell navigation.